jineshcodes/jineshcodes.github.io/_posts/2022-02-21-get-a-job-at-big-tech.markdown

 My recommendation is to first understand the interview framework, then understand the foundations and concepts and finally deep dive into algorithms.
 Here is the recommended plan:

-* Understand the Coding Interview framework:
 * The first step is to understand the problem solving framework.
 [Cracking the Code Interview](https://amzn.to/3v02Qv7) (CTCI) is the best resource for this.
 Read chapters 1 to 7.
 These chapters thoroughly break down the framework for solving the algorithm interview.
 Internalize these chapters and apply this methodology when solving any algorithm question in an interview.
 * Review foundations by reading the following chapters in either CTCI or EPI.
 Here are some of the topics from the top of my mind: Strings, Arrays, Linked Lists, Stacks, Queues, Heaps, Trees, Hash Tables and Maps, Searching and Sorting, Recursion, Dynamic Programming, Greedy Algorithms, Graphs and graph traversals.
 * Deep dive into algorithms:
   * If you have to start fresh or haven't reviewed Algorithms in a while :